Cypress-Redcliff

 Cypress-Redcliff was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting from 1986 to 1993.

 History

-The Cypress-Redcliff electoral district derives its name from Cypress County, Alberta and the Town of Redcliff, Alberta.
+The Cypress-Redcliff electoral district derives its name from Cypress County and the town of Redcliff, Alberta.

 Cypress-Redcliff was created following the re-distribution of Cypress electoral district in 1986.
 The electoral district would only last two elections, and would be re-distributed prior to the 1993 Alberta general election to the Cypress-Medicine Hat electoral district.